So you’re going to be (or recently became) a new father! Congrats!

 “I miss my wife.”

 While a new baby is a joyous event for a couple unlike any other, it can also take a serious toll on your relationship.
 Your partner may be focusing attention on the children that they used to focus on you, or they may simply be too exhausted to really connect at the end of the day.
+This is a normal feeling for any new dad.

 I wasn’t expecting to miss our relationship before kids so much.
 My kids are five and two, and it’s only now that we’re starting to reconnect after years of most of our attention being focused on our children. –Anonymous